gfytkd/DSS/README.md

 # DSS
-it contain all the basic operation performed on datasets
+It contain all basic operation performed on dataset for prediction